spcl/gemm_hls/README.md

 To build and run kernels in hardware, Xilinx [Vitis](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) or SDAccel must be installed and available on the PATH (tested with versions 2018.2 and 2019.2).

+**Vitis 2020.1 is currenly not supported**, due to an incompatibility with the new `vitis_hls` compiler and hlslib streams.

 Configuration and running
 -------------------------